 What is the new CMS rule on therapeutic diet orders?

-The Centers of Medicare and Medicaid Services (CMS) recently announced a proposed rule change that, among other things, would allow privileged registered dietitians (RDs) to independently:
+The Centers for Medicare and Medicaid Services (CMS) announced a final rule that, among other things, will allow registered dietitian nutritionists (RDNs) to become privileged to independently:

 - Order patient diets without requiring the supervision or approval of a physician or other practitioner; and

-To read the answers to frequently asked questions about the proposed rule, please click here.
+Read the answers to frequently asked questions about the proposed rule.